davidclarke-au/markdown-cv/index.md

 This CV is ordered deliberately. *In my opinion, in order of importance.*

+Starting with me, an informal and honest introduction. <i class="far fa-grin-tongue-wink"></i>

-Starting with what I work on day to day and am responsible for, my skillset and what I'm passionate about.
+Followed by what I work on day to day and am responsible for, my skillset and what I'm passionate about.

 Followed by my work history.